 The suggested reading comprises the most relevant books and articles for that essay but you must consult other books and articles as well.
+And do not forget books on the main course reading list.

 - 1. What effects did the abolition of religious gilds and chantries have on the religious and social life of a parish?
 Illustrate your answer using examples from various parishes. - V. R. Bainbridge, Gilds in the Medieval Countryside: Social and Religious Change in Cambridgeshire c.1350-1558 (1996) - S. Doran and C. Durston, Princes, Pastors and People: The Church and Religion in England, 1500-1700 (2nd edition, 2003) - E. Duffy, The Stripping of the Altars: Traditional Religion in England 1400-1580 (1992) - K. Farnhill, Guilds and the Parish Community in Late Medieval East Anglia, c.1470-1550 (2001) - C. Marsh, Popular religion in Sixteenth-Century England (1998) - J. J. Scarisbrick, The Reformation and the English People (1984) - 2.
 Using one or more sets of published churchwardens' accounts that cover the period c.1500-c.1560 (i.e. before, during and after the 1530s and 1540s), discuss the various changes made to the building and fabric of the parish church(es) and to the practice of religion in the parish(es) concerned.
 Include in your analysis the rate at which the changes occurred in relation to official policy.